-The Government has pledged to create three million apprenticeships by 2020 with a special focus on higher and degree level apprenticeships offering education right up to Masters degree level.
+The Government is committed to funding a wide range of apprenticeships, including higher and degree level apprenticeships, offering education right up to Masters degree level.

 Levy paying organisations

-Employers can draw down the value of their contribution – plus a 10% top-up donation from the Government - in vouchers which can be used to pay for apprenticeships through their Digital Account.
+Employers can draw down the full value of their contribution – plus a 10% top-up donation from the Government - which can be used to pay for apprenticeships through a digital account called the ‘Apprenticeship Service’.

-Use them or lose them!
-Levy vouchers expire if they are not spent within 2 years.
-A firm paying a £100k levy would recoup the full value with just four degree apprenticeships.
+Use it or lose it!
+Levy funds expire if they are not spent within 2 years.
+A firm paying a £100k levy per year could recoup the full value with just four degree apprenticeships.

-Vouchers can be spent on training, assessment and certification.
+Apprenticeship levy funds can only be spent on apprenticeships and cover the costs of training, assessment and certification.
 Employers themselves pay the apprentice’s wages.

 Additional incentive payments may also be available depending on eligibility.